Renameira/vsearch-application/README.md

 docker-compose -f docker/docker-compose.yml up -d
 ```

-See postgres running on docker
+See mysql running on docker
 ``` bash
 docker ps
 ```

-Enter inside the container and create the database and table
+Enter the container and create the database and table
 ``` bash
 docker exec -it 'id_docker' bash
 ```

-authenticate to mysql and before don`t forgot write your password in terminal
+authenticate to mysql and after don`t forgot write your password, which you define in config folder, in terminal
 ``` bash
 mysql -u root -p
 ```